HAMNA-KHALID-SNHU/CS-360-MOBILE-ARCHITECTURE-AND-PROGRAMMING/README.md

 This required structured conditional handling and reinforced the importance of defensive programming.

-# In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
+## In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?

 The integration of authentication, SQLite database management, and RecyclerView display was the strongest demonstration of my skills.

 This component required:

-Designing relational database tables
+* Designing relational database tables.
-Writing structured SQL queries
+* Writing structured SQL queries.
-Managing ContentValues and Cursor objects
+* Managing ContentValues and Cursor objects.
-Updating UI dynamically based on database changes
+* Updating UI dynamically based on database changes.

 Successfully integrating these systems demonstrated my ability to build structured, persistent, and user-centered mobile applications.